vedi/knowledge-base/src/documents/ios/profile/Profile_Events.html.md

 ### GET SCORES FAILED

-The event `EVENT_UP_GET_SCORES_FAILED` is triggered when fetching the scores from the current leaderboard has failed.
+The event `EVENT_UP_GET_SCORES_FAILED` is triggered when fetching scores from the current leaderboard has failed.

 ``` objectivec
 // observe the event: